SindhujaSankararaman/App-Store-Analyics-using-SQL/README.md

 For over a decade, the App Store has been a trusted platform for discovering and downloading apps.
 This analysis aims to provide data-driven insights for aspiring app developers who seek answers to critical questions.
 By examining the iPhone App Store data, my aim is to help developers understand the app ecosystem, make informed decisions, and maximize their app's success.

 ## Problem Statement:
-Aspiring iPhone app creators often find it challenging to decide which types of apps to make, how much to charge for them, and how to get good reviews from users.
+Aspiring iPhone app developers often find it challenging to decide which types of apps to make, how much to charge for them, and how to get good reviews from users.
 They also have trouble writing descriptions that make people interested in their apps and understanding how many similar apps are out there.
 Finding solutions to these issues would make it easier for app developers to create successful apps.

 ## Exploratory Data Analysis (EDA):
  EDA is the initial step to comprehend the dataset's structure and identify potential issues.
 This includes detecting missing or inconsistent data and outliers, ensuring a clean dataset for further analysis.